How to Spend One Day in Paris: Detailed Itinerary

 Located across from the Louvre this isn’t the famous Arc de Triomphe but it’s just as glorious!

 Construction began in 1806 and the arch served to commemorate Napoleon’s military victories of the previous year.
 You will see depictions of Victory, Fame, History, and Abundance.
-Atop the arch, you can spot Peace riding in her triumphal chariot.
-On a sunny day, the rose-pink marble really glimmers.

 Notre-Dame de Paris

-Continuing on your exploration of Paris in a day, it’s time to cross over the Pont Neuf.
+Continuing your exploration of Paris in a day, it’s time to cross over the Pont Neuf.
 But before you plant your feet on the left bank of the River Seine, first you will arrive on the island habitat of Notre-Dame de Paris.

-Although Notre Dame was subject to heartbreaking damage during the 2019 fire, work is underway to restore it to glory.
-Whilst the first stone of the great Gothic cathedral was laid in 1163, it took almost 200 years before the building was completed.
+While the first stone of the great Gothic cathedral was laid in 1163, it took almost 200 years before the building was completed.

 In the late 18th century, French revolutionaries caused major damage to the structure.
-It wasn’t until the publication of Victor Hugo’s The Hunchback of Notre-Dame that a campaign to restore the cathedral was set in motion.
+It wasn’t until the publication of Victor Hugo’s The Hunchback of Notre Dame that a campaign to restore the cathedral was set in motion.

 Latin Quarter